 Missouri’s Top Employers of Human Resources Professionals

-A reliable way to track where human resources jobs are most available is by following the largest employers in the state, as well as the industries experiencing the most growth:
+A reliable way to track where human resources jobs are most plentiful is by following the largest employers in the state, as well as the industries experiencing the most growth.

 What Missouri’s Top Employers are Looking for in an HR Management Professional

-Jobs in human resources management are diverse, as is clear from recent job postings that detail both job requirements and descriptions (Samples taken in May of 2015 and shown for illustrative purposes):
+Jobs in human resources management are diverse, as is clear from recent job postings that detail both job requirements and descriptions (Shown for illustrative purposes only):

 Human Resources Recruiter: Unigroup, Fenton